 Popular films showed the persecution of intellectuals by the Gang of Four.
 The victims, unlike the peasant girl in Red Detachment of Women, did not rescue themselves.
 Instead, they were made pure by their suffering.
 Artists were encouraged to turn inwards, to find their deepest pain.
 In Nietzschean terms, it was a full re-embrace of the slave morality that finds moral worth in the negation of health, power, and vitality—traits now associated with the art of the Cultural Revolution.
 Mobilization for economic development was acceptable to the leadership, but grand visions now risked political conflict.
 Politically, it was more expedient for artists to brood on the troubles and resentments of daily life.

 The theories of Jiang’s reformation, including both the Nietzschean impulse and the orthodox Maoist call for artistic engagement with the masses, were reversed with market-driven mass media.
-Cinema in this period degenerated into violent pornography; many films made in this period, like the 1988 productions Silver Snake Murders and Obsession, cannot be screened in China but also could not be released to overseas markets without extensive cuts by local censorship boards.
+Cinema in this period degenerated into violent pornography; many films made in this period, like the 1988 productions Silver Snake Murders and Obsession, could not be released to overseas markets without extensive cuts by local censorship boards and cannot be screened in China today.
 Experiments in stream-of-consciousness work, abstract impressionism, and performance art became popular.

 Compared with Jiang’s mobilization of the best artists and musicians into large-scale productions with heroic ideological goals, the new era was a managed descent into cultural chaos.
 The ideal artist was now an entrepreneur that could keep themselves afloat on the seas of the market economy.
 Locked into private competition, shock and vulgarity were the best ways to inch ahead of one’s rivals.
 It was not conducive to heroic impulses or high-minded political action.